KDCinfo/dataflow/data_mapping_flow_analysis_tool/README.md

 > 10 days later...
 DMFAT was borne to GitHub.

 ## @TODO:
-- Add localStorage switcher.
-  - Delete storage names
-  - Switch to using different storage names
-- Put all 'DATA:' in an Object.
+- Put all 'DATA:' in an Object: offload to an 'AppSettings' class.
 - Refactor and extract JavaScript into classes:
   - AppSettings (primary controller, orchestrator)
   - AppData
   - AppHelpers
+- Allow storage names to be descriptive; use a join table to track descriptive names with the actual storage key names.
 - Add ability to delete any unlinked cell.
 - Add ability to delete any linked cell.
 - Add ability to change links.